 I live in Faversham, very close to the Abbey Physic Community Garden which allows me to get to The Garden easily to help out with the numerous activities we have here.
 I was appointed as a trustee in June 2018 and I love being able to assist with making The Garden a happy and fun place for all.

-I have two children aged 8 & 12 years and run 2 part-time businesses, bookkeeping and data analytics, so I’m kept busy during the week by work and family life, but whenever I visit the garden, I leave feeling calmer and less frantic.
+I have two children and run my own business, so I’m kept busy during the week by work and family life, but whenever I visit the garden, I leave feeling calmer and less frantic.
 As well as helping manage The Garden’s finances, I try and get involved in all aspects where needed in The Garden.

 I became aware of the Abbey Physic Community Garden in 2014 when I moved into the centre of Faversham - this despite having lived within 4 miles of Faversham since 1982 and regarded it as my local town!

 When I first stepped through its very low portal I was captivated by it.
-The greeting and welcome I received was simply marvelous.
-And on top of that what a garden, so beautifully maintained and nurtured by the people who use it, in what a location, tucked away between ancient walls in this ancient town of ours.
+The greeting and welcome I received was simply marvellous.
+And on top of that, what a garden, so beautifully maintained and nurtured by the people who use it, in what a location, tucked away between ancient walls in this ancient town of ours.

 Having recently moved to Kent I was thrilled to find an opportunity to contribute to Abbey Physic Community Garden as it combines my passion for nature, a holistic approach to mental health and community engagement.

 As a professional fundraiser I have spent most of my career in the charity sector and have a background in winning new sources of income and developing partnerships with donors, other charities and businesses.
-I am looking forward to using these skills to support the Garden and its members.
-I am also a yoga therapist specialising in mental health work and looking forward to running some sessions in the garden when the restrictions lift and we can get back to meeting and supporting each other.
+I am also a yoga therapist specialising in mental health work and looking forward to running some sessions in the garden